panva/jose/docs/jwt/decrypt/interfaces/JWTDecryptOptions.md

 • `optional` **contentEncryptionAlgorithms?**: `string`[]

-A list of accepted JWE "enc" (Encryption Algorithm) Header Parameter values.
-By default all "enc" (Encryption Algorithm) values applicable for the used key/secret are allowed.
+Accepted JWE "enc" (Encryption Algorithm) Header Parameter values.
+Defaults to all algorithms applicable to the key or secret.

 ***